gabebw/pidgin2adium/README.md

 # pidgin2adium [![Build Status](https://secure.travis-ci.org/gabebw/pidgin2adium.png)](http://travis-ci.org/gabebw/pidgin2adium)
 A fast, easy way to convert Pidgin (formerly gaim) logs to the Adium format.
-Note that it assumes a Mac OS X environment with Adium installed.

-## FEATURES/PROBLEMS:
-* No problems (well, hopefully).

 ## SYNOPSIS:

-There are two ways you can use this gem: as a script or as a library.
-Both require you to provide aliases, which may require a bit of explanation.
+This library needs access to aliases to work correctly, which may require a bit of explanation.
 Adium and Pidgin allow you to set aliases for buddies as well as for yourself, so that you show up in chats as (for example) "Me" instead of as "best\_screen\_name\_ever\_018845".